Six types of gap creating cuts to open up and exploit enlarged spaces for dribble penetration: 45°, Wave, Through, Fan, Euro, Basket.

 Instead of cutting along a 45º line, Player 1 cuts deep enough to clear Player 2’s drive line then replaces him/her.
-Like the 45º Cut the intersecting paths can create a blur screen and cutting this direction leaves expansive gap space for Player 2 to drive into so long as any player in the corner holds their depth.
+Like the 45º Cut the intersecting paths can create a blur screen and cutting this direction leaves expansive gap space for Player 2 to drive into, so long as players in the corner hold their depth.

 With a “Fan” cut, the cutter passes then sprints away from their pass toward the same-side corner.
 Fan creates the same gap space with slightly different cutting.

 If there is a player in the corner below Player 1, they must “fan” along the baseline to the left side of the floor.
 The player above them “tells” them what to do.
 Player 2 now has gap space to attack toward their right hand.

 Euro is less a gap creating cut and more a gap exploiting cut.
 By cutting behind a driver and receiving a pitch, the “Euro” cutter is able to attack downhill into the double gap.
 Teams that “show their chests” when offering help on penetration in the gap are vulnerable to the Euro cut.